 📍Flora and Richie Roberts Reserve, 79 Carrington Parade, CurlCurl

 Hidden in the Flora and Richie Roberts Reserve lies the beautiful Curl Curl Beach.
 Tucked between Dee Why and Freshwater Beach, this is an exciting spot for your dog to have a blast.
-If you go at the northern end of this dog-friendly beach in Sydney, you’ll discover a jaw-dropping spot where Curl Curl lagoon meets the sea.
-Your pup will love splashing in the shallow lagoon, socialise with other doggies on the golden sand, or play fetch.
+If you go to the northern end of this dog-friendly beach in Sydney, you’ll discover a jaw-dropping spot where Curl Curl lagoon meets the sea.
+Your pup will love splashing in the shallow lagoon, socialise with other doggies on the golden sand, or playing fetch.
 There are two access points to the lagoon; North CurlCurl carpark and Mid CurlCurl carpark.

 Perfect for: A fun day with your four-legged friend and moments under the Sydney sun.
 The amazing news is that dogs are allowed off-leash at all times.
 So let your dog run free until he’s spent and bring your favourite book along.
 The facilities are great too and include dog waste bins, a drinking area, and public toilets.